doged-io/doged/doc/build-unix.md

 ninja install # optional
 ```

-This will build dogecoin-qt as well.
+This will build doge-qt as well.

 Dependencies
 ---------------------